Meenakshi Sundareshwar (soundtrack): Development

 Besides Shekhar, Bjorn Surrao and Anthony Daasan also wrote lyrics for one track each, "Thalaivaa" and "Down and Dirty", and also gave vocals to the tracks.
 "Thalaivaa", a song serving as a tribute to the actor Rajinikanth, featured in the film as Meenakshi's (Sanya) character being a hardcore fan of the actor.
 "Down and Dirty" is a reggae track, a popular music genre originated in Jamaica.
 The album further included four instrumental tracks, including the theme music of the film.
-These themes were picturised on the perspective of the lead pair (Abhimanyu and Sanya), and the separation during the long distance relationship.
+These themes were picturised on the perspective of the lead pair (Abhimanyu and Sanya), and the separation during the long-distance relationship.
 The track "First Kiss" is highly inspired from the flute theme composed by Harris Jayaraj for Minnale (2000).
 "Waltz With Meenakshi", another track from the instrumental score was produced and orchestrated by Budapest Scoring Orchestra, which worked in several Indian and International albums.

 Marketing

-On the pop-culture event Tudum Festival sponsored by Netflix on 25 September 2021, a musical promo of the film (featuring the song "Tu Yahin Hai") was unveiled through the official YouTube channel of Netflix India.
+On the pop-culture event Tudum sponsored by Netflix on 25 September 2021, a musical promo of the film (featuring the song "Tu Yahin Hai") was unveiled through the official YouTube channel of Netflix India.
 Later, on 1 October 2021, Sony Music India released the full song through the music streaming platforms.
 The song had vocals by Abhay Jodhpurkar, Madhushree and Resmi Sateesh.
 Describing about the song, India Today stated it as "a soulful track that will stir your heart".
 Hindustan Times, gave a positive review praising the composition and the vocals of Madhushree, the female singer, saying it as "pleasant" and "sweet to hear, reminding of old classical songs".
 The track "Tittar Bittar", featured an animated lyrical video released through Netflix India's official YouTube channel on 15 October 2021, with its audio version being unveiled the same day.
 The third song "Mann Kesar Kesar", sung by Shashwat Singh and Aanandi Joshi, was released on 25 October.
 The song is picturised on the couple's wedding in a traditional South Indian culture.